alexfernandez803/remotion-dataset/README.md

-# Remotion Intro Video

----
-id: dataset
-title: JSON dataset with Remotion
+# JSON dataset with Remotion
----

-Example usage of a Dataset or sets of record in Remotion.
+## Example usage of a Dataset or sets of record in Remotion.
 The dataset is a collection of package or tutorial used in project.

 ## Completed video with all after credits